AP Calculus BC

 About the Exam

-The free response section tests your ability to solve problems using an extended chain of reasoning.
 During the second timed portion of the free-response section (Part B), you are permitted to continue work on problems in Part A, but you are not permitted to use a calculator during this time.
-For more information, see the calculator policy for the Calculus BC Exam.
+For more information, see this course’s calculator policy and the list of approved graphing calculators.

 As you begin each part of Section II, you may wish to look over the questions before starting to work on them.
 It is not expected that everyone will be able to complete all parts of all questions.

 - Show all of your work, even though a question may not explicitly remind you to do so.
 Clearly label any functions, graphs, tables, or other objects that you use.
 Justifications require that you give mathematical reasons, and that you verify the needed conditions under which relevant theorems, properties, definitions, or tests are applied.
 Your work will be scored on the correctness and completeness of your methods as well as your answers.
 Answers without supporting work will usually not receive credit.

 - Your work must be expressed in standard mathematical notation rather than calculator syntax.
 For example, may not be written as fnInt(X2, X, 1, 5).

 - Unless otherwise specified, answers (numeric or algebraic) need not be simplified.
 If you use decimal approximations in calculations, your work will be scored on accuracy.
 Unless otherwise specified, your final answers should be accurate to three places after the decimal point.